It’s time to examine Mehta’s second video containing short arguments against God’s existence. Will it be an improvement? Let’s see.

 4. The opening lines of the Bible are wrong.
 Why believe the rest of it?

 This is where my ability to answer is somewhat limited.
 I’m no scientist and it would be dishonest to claim to have the answer in an area I’m not well-read on.
 Hemant has provided no attempt to explain why he believes the opening lines are wrong, so we’ll conclude it is because they claim that God created the universe rather than some quantum vacuum.
 This does raise a question: if we’re attempting to argue against the existence of God, wouldn’t it be better to start inside the theistic position and work out rather than begin on the outside position?
 I’m beginning to question whether this video was made to challenge Christianity or to build New Atheist ego.
 Anyhow, I recommend this site for answers concerning objections related to science.

 5. Prayer has never fixed anything physically impossible.
 Why won’t God heal amputees?

 It’s more than likely Hemant holds a fundamentalist view of prayer, which I correct in my series here.
-The amputee’s argument is nonsensical, especially when taking into consideration Jesus’s words to severe limbs if they keep one from eternal life.
-An amputated limb is unfortunate, yes, but in regards to eternal life, it’s not as important.
-Of course, that’s not to say He can’t, He’s just not under any obligation to do so.
+The amputee’s argument isn’t much of an issue.
+That’s not to say God can’t heal them, He’s just not under any obligation to do so.
 A parody of this objection by J.P.
 Holding can be found here.